Diversity Enhanced Table-to-Text Generation via Type Control: Related Work

 \section{Related Work}

-Along with the \textsc{LogicNLG} dataset, \newcite{chen2020logical} presented two methods based on \textsc{GPT2}~\cite{radford2019language}.
-Both models receive the same input: a table in conjunction with a title, denoted as a natural language sequence, $\mathbf{T}$, but differ in their generation scheme. \textsc{GPT-TabGen} learns to generate a statement $Y$ directly: $p_{\theta}(Y|\mathbf{T})$; whereas \textsc{GPT-C2F} generates a statement-template, $\tilde{Y}$, and conditions on it to create the final statement, effectively learning $p_{\theta}([\tilde{Y};[SEP];Y]|\mathbf{T})$.
+The task of \textsc{Logical NLG}, introduced by~\newcite{chen2020logical}, involves the automatic application of complex numeric-logic operations on data tables along with the natural language expressions of them as statements.
+The task was accompanied by a dataset, \textsc{LogicNLG}, that contains a set of (table, statement) pairs.
+In addition to the \textsc{LogicNLG} dataset, \newcite{chen2020logical} presented two methods based on \textsc{GPT2}~\cite{radford2019language}.
+Both methods receive the same input $\mathbf{T}$: a table in conjunction with a title, denoted as a natural language sequence, but differ in their generation scheme. \textsc{GPT-TabGen} learns to generate a statement $Y$ directly: $p_{\theta}(Y|\mathbf{T})$; while \textsc{GPT-C2F} generates a statement-template, $\tilde{Y}$, and conditions on it to create the final statement, effectively learning $p_{\theta}([\tilde{Y};Y]|\mathbf{T})$.
 In a subsequent work, \newcite{chen2021confounded} proposed \textsc{DCVED}, a scheme based on a conditional variational auto-encoder architecture.
-Their scheme can generate multiple statements for a single input, but these only undergo a re-ranking, and their diversity or quality aspects are not discussed. \textsc{Logic2Text}~\cite{chen2020logic2text} is a small dataset similar to LogicNLG.
-In its accompanying task, a model receives an additional logical-form input, specifying its full logical description. \newcite{liu2021improving} aims to circumvent the problem of data scarcity of \textsc{Logic2Text} with an approach combining data-augmentation, data-weighting and semi-supervised learning using type-controlled generation module.
-In contrast to their work, we pair the type-controlled model with a diversity enhancing scheme and investigate its generation diversity and factuality.
-Additionally, our novel training scheme also allows our type-controlled generation to perform well in scenarios where type is unavailable such as the case for Logical NLG.
+Their scheme can generate multiple statements for a single input, but these only undergo a re-ranking, and their diversity or quality aspects are not discussed. \textsc{Logic2Text}~\cite{chen2020logic2text} is a small dataset similar to \textsc{LogicNLG}.
+In its associated task, a model receives an additional logical-form input, specifying its full logical description. \newcite{liu2021improving} aims to circumvent the problem of data scarcity of \textsc{Logic2Text} with an approach combining data-augmentation, data-weighting and semi-supervised learning using LT-controlled generation module.
+In contrast to their work, our trained model is robust to missing LTs, and, paired with a diversity enhancing scheme, is shown to improve both generation diversity and factuality.
+Recently, \citet{zhao2023loft} successfully applied the proposed method to different tasks and models, extending it with additional LTs and a post-filtering module.